ModelEngineering/SBMLLint/README.md

 1. Create a miniconda virtual environment  with dependencies using ``conda env create --f environment.yml``

-To do GAMES analysis from the command line for a file path:
+To do GAMES and moiety analysis from the command line for a file path:
 1. Change directory to the cloned repository.
 1. Activate the virtual environment using ``conda activate sbmllint``.
 1. There are copies of several BioModels files in data/biomodels.